 • Disqualify aspirant candidates after following the procedures set down in section 7.5;

 • Remove candidates who have failed to carry out their duties or fulfill their obligations or who publicly or maliciously damage the Party or the campaign after following the procedures laid down in section 14.6;

 • Approve the composition and procedures of provincial, regional or other sub-provincial electoral colleges to ensure that they comply with these regulations;

-• Determine the composition and procedures of any electoral college in the event that a provincial council or the relevant executive fails to submit these;
+• Determine the composition and procedures of any electoral college in the event that a relevant executive fails to submit these;

 3.4 The FCEC will be convened and chaired by the Chairperson of the Federal Council, and must determine its own procedures.

 3.5 A Provincial Executive may apply to the FCEC to establish a body to perform such functions on a provincial basis as the FCEC agrees to delegate.
 The composition, powers and functions of this body must be agreed to by the FCEC.
 No power exercised by the FCEC may be exercised by such a provincial body unless the FCEC expressly delegates this power to that provincial body.

 4.1 Once the designated dates referred to in section 14.2 below are determined, the relevant executive must advise all party formations, including branch committees, of those dates and invite nominations.
 The party formations must also be informed when and where application forms can be obtained.